ryan-d-graham/ChangePointAnalysis/README.md

 ## NMF Decomposition Example

-The image below illustrates the process of Non-Negative Matrix Factorization (NMF) applied to the example data.
+The image below illustrates the process of Bayesian Blocks and Non-Negative Matrix Factorization (NMF) applied to the example data.
 It shows the decomposition of the original data matrix into two component matrices and the reconstruction.

 ![NMF Decomposition Example](./BB_NMF.png)